 - The new housing offer is sufficiently varied to meet a wide range of local housing needs and individual circumstances

 Smaller scale piecemeal development cannot provide the same comprehensive approach to planning and delivery as that of a well designed and managed new settlement.

 The Council is currently consulting on the final draft of the Local Plan.
 The consultation began in January 2018 and runs until 4.30pm on Friday 9 March 2018.

 The proposed Local Plan would then be submitted to Government in summer 2018 and a Planning Inspector would examine the draft Local Plan during the winter of 2018/19 as part of deciding whether the Council’s proposals are realistic and deliverable.
 During the examination stage it is possible for the public and interested parties to make representations to the Planning Inspector.

-The Council have been considering a shortlist of alternative locations for the new settlement:
+As part of the Local Plan process, the Council have been considering a shortlist of locations for the new settlement:

 Deighton Grange and Flaxby sites are not supported by the Council as options for the new settlement.

 You may be aware that the owners of the Flaxby site have recently submitted a planning application for a new settlement there, which seeks to pre-empt the completion of the Council’s Local Plan and DPD process.